 2. Univariate treatment of basic series

 Once base indicators are updated, they are subjected to a series of treatments.
-As indicated in section 20.4, the main treatments consist in: identification of outliers, error filtering, prediction of missing data and adjustment to National Accounts terms.
+The main treatments consist in: identification of outliers, error filtering, prediction of missing data and adjustment to National Accounts terms.

 3. Building synthetic indicators